alveko/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 In modern web, many security features are implemented and enforced by the web browsers.
 The client-side security features are usually enabled and configured by HTTP response headers sent by a web server.
 However, a web server may not include all of the desired security headers in responses sent to your clients.

-In this lab, we will first scan our website to see its security score.
-We will enhance the security of your CloudFront distribution using Lambda@Edge.
+In this lab, we will first scan our website to its security can be improved.
+We will then enhance the security of your CloudFront distribution using Lambda@Edge.
 We will add several response headers to enable web browsers security featrures.
 For example, the ```Strict-Transport-Security``` response header protects your viewers from certain categories of the man-in-the-middle attacks, and the ```Content-Security-Policy``` header helps prevent cross-site scripting (XSS), clickjacking, and other code injection attacks resulting from execution of malicious content in the trusted web page context.
 We will also configure your CloudFront distribution to always require HTTPS for communication between your viewers and CloudFront.
 All HTTP requests received by CloudFront will be redirected a corrsponding HTTPS URL.

 ## Steps